 Counselling Support

-Danielle Schroeder Registered Clinical Counsellor, MA, RCC
+Danielle Schroeder MA, RCC, Registered Clinical Counsellor, Group Care Leader

 I have been a registered clinical counsellor since 2008, residing and working on the stolen lands of Musqueam, Squamish, and Tsleil-Waututh peoples.
 For the first ten years of my career I worked primarily with Callanish Society, a non-profit organization, where I supported individuals and families through trauma, cancer, end of life, and grief.